-2.1 Weather Conditions
+2.2 Weather Conditions

-The closest weather station providing daily weather summaries is located within the site.
-Daily temperatures (maximum and minimum) and rainfall experienced during the survey period are provided in Table 2 below.
+The closest Bureau of Meteorology weather station that provided daily rainfall was from Toronto, approximately 2km to the south-east, and temperature data was collected from Cooranbong approximately 10km to the south of the site.
+Daily temperatures (maximum and minimum) and rainfall experienced during the survey period are provided in Error!
+Reference source not found. below.